kontainapp/guide/docs/README.md

 # Introduction
+“Inside every large program is a small program struggling to get out.”
+— Tony Hoare

 It’s a misconception to think of Containers as a way of securely isolating their deployments.
 Rather, containers are a ‘packaging technology’.

 How do you secure Containers and containerised deployments?